 Why learning to save money with friends is really hard

 The one place that always left us a little uncomfortable financially were outings with friends.
 It starts innocently enough.
 “Let’s grab dinner” someone will say.
-Now suddenly you are going to spend at least $50 without even getting a chance to compare it to your lightning rod.
+Now suddenly you are going to spend at least $50 without a chance to back out.

 This is why it’s hard to save money with friends.
 You can’t control the way they think – or can you? (<– That’s a spoiler).
 I mean, FOMO (Fear Of Missing Out) is real, and you do want to hang out with them.
 What are you supposed to say anyway? (<–another spoiler, I’ll tell you what to say later).